Is Fast Food The New Tobacco?

 The problem of Obesity is next.
 To answer the question, “Should the obesity issue be government regulated or remain personal responsibility?” is more complex.
 In the article “What You Eat is Your Business,” Balko believes that it is not the responsibility of the government to get involved.
 The problem I have found is that the government is too lenient with the Food and Drug Administration, FDA, regarding what chemicals are allowed in food processes and food production.
 In other countries, hundreds of chemicals and ingredients are not allowed to be used in foods and even facial products that are used in the United States.

+I think personal responsibility is an important factor in taking care of your health is important, however, you still have to account for those who can’t afford expensive grocery stores like Whole Foods or do not even have access to grocery stores.
+Another issue I found is about how people are deemed unhealthy or obese.
 The Body Mass Index scale (BMI) is used to decide if you are an unhealthy or obese weight.
 It is calculated by your weight and height, it does not take into account how much exercise you get, what you eat, or how healthy of a person you are.
 This scale is extremely inaccurate and must be updated with more research to determine if a person is overweight or obese.

 Comments